 In another recent study it was found that the dropout rate for clients receiving telephone counselling was only 7.6%, compared with nearly 48% for face-to-face clients.

-- Accessibility & Convenience – No need to travel, making it easier for individuals with mobility issues, busy schedules, or those in remote areas to access support.
+- Accessibility & Convenience – No need to travel or find parking, making it easier for individuals with mobility issues, busy schedules, or those in remote areas to access support.

 - Comfort & Privacy – Many feel more comfortable discussing personal issues from their own home, reducing stress or anxiety that can come with face-to-face meetings.